luiz-ragazzi/DataFin/README.md

 This project uses a text file database sqllite3.

-The Database file and the instruments data set (instruments.txt) are included in the project.
+The Database file and the input example text (instruments.txt) are included in the project.

 ## Installation